 Each participant may authorize periodic payroll deductions in any multiple of 1% to 10% (or such other maximum percentage that may be specified by the Administrator), in whole percentages only, of his or her eligible compensation.
 Where payroll deductions are prohibited under local law, an Employer may permit its participants to contribute to the ESPP by an alternative method of contribution, including personal checks or direct debits from personal bank accounts.
-Under procedures established by his or her Employer, a participant's authorization and enrollment form will contributions or discontinues his or her participation in the ESPP.
+Under procedures established by his or her Employer, a participant's authorization and enrollment form will continue in effect from one purchase cycle to the next, unless the participant suspends his or her payroll deductions or contributions or discontinues his or her participation in the ESPP.
 Unless otherwise prohibited under local law or unless alternative procedures are established by the Administrator in its sole discretion, each Employer will convert the payroll deductions or contributions of its participants paid in non-U.S. currency into U.S. dollars as soon as reasonably practicable following the applicable payroll deduction date.
 For purposes of the ESPP, eligible compensation means the basic rate of cash remuneration of any employee as it appears on the books and records of such employee's Employer.